szabgab/ladino/docs/en/learning-ladino.md

 ## Courses and private lessons

-* [Ladino 21](https://en.ladino21.org/) has short courses in Ladino and they also offer private classes.
+* [Ladino 21](https://en.ladino21.org/) has short (4x1 hour) courses in Ladino with Alejandro Acero Ayuda.
+They also offer private classes.

+* [eSefarad](https://esefarad.com/?p=101912) has short (4x1 hour) courses in Ladino with Liliana Benveniste.

+* [Ladino Linguist](https://ladinolinguist.com/) has a long 16-session 20 hours course with Bryan Kirschen.

 * [italki](https://www.italki.com/i/EFbbfc?hl=en_us) has [no Ladino teachers](https://www.italki.com/teachers/ladino(judeospanish)).
   However I exchanged email with their support and as they have Ladino listed on their site one can apply to be a teacher or a community tutor.